ibm-cloud-docs/FileStorage/working-with-snapshots.md

  --enable   Enable snapshot threshold warning notification for the storage volume -h, --help  Show this message and exit.
 ```

+## Checking notification status with the API
+{: #checknotificationstatusAPI}
+{: api}

+Notifications are sent when you reach three different space thresholds – 75%, 90%, and 95%.

+- At **75% capacity**, a warning is sent that snapshot space usage exceeded 75%.
+To remediate this situation, you can manually add space, or delete retained unnecessary snapshots.
+You can reduce the number of retained snapshots in the schedule.
+If you reduce the snapshot data or increase the space, the warning system resets, and no autodeletion occurs.
+- At **90% capacity**, a second warning is sent when snapshot space usage exceeded 90%.
+Like with reaching 75% capacity, if you take the necessary actions to decrease the snapshot data or increase the space, the warning system is reset and no autodeletion occurs.
+- At **95% capacity**, a final warning is sent.
+If no action is taken to bring your space usage under the threshold, automatic deletion starts so that future snapshots can be created.
+Scheduled snapshots are deleted, starting with the oldest, until usage drops under 95%.
+Snapshots continue to be deleted each time usage exceeds 95% until it drops under the threshold.
+If the space is manually increased or snapshots are manually deleted, the warning is reset, and reissued if the threshold is exceeded again.
+If no actions are taken, this notification is the only warning that you receive.

+If snapshot space usage increases too rapidly, then you might receive one notification before autodeletion of the oldest scheduled snapshot occurs.
+For example, if usage jumps from 76% to 96% within 15 minutes, you receive one notification about exceeding 75% and one notification about exceeding 95%.
+The system skips the 90%-exceeded warning.
+{: note}

+By default, snapshot warning notifications are enabled for every customer.
+However, you can choose to disable them.
+When this feature is disabled, all ticket generation and notifications are stopped.
+You can disable and enable notifications for the volume at any time.

+To see whether the notifications are enabled, use the [`get_volume_snapshot_notification_status` method](https://softlayer-python.readthedocs.io/en/latest/api/managers/SoftLayer.managers.FileStorageManager/#SoftLayer.managers.FileStorageManager.get_volume_snapshot_notification_status){: external} in the API Python client.
+Specify the `volume_id`.
+The successful response indicates whether the snapshot space usage threshold warning is enabled or disabled.

 ## Increasing the amount of Snapshot space for a volume in the console
 {: #changesnapshotspaceUI}